 Tokens refer to the building blocks of a program.
 A token can be a keyword, an identifier, a constant, a string literal, or a symbol.

 Semicolons are used in Objective-C to terminate statements.
 In other words, all statements must end with a semicolon which indicates the end of one logical entity.

 Comments provide additional information or help to those reading your program.
 They are usually ignored by the compiler.
 In Objective-C, comments start with /* and end with */.
 You cannot have comments within a comment.
 Also, comments do not occur within a string or character literals.

 An identifier in Objective-C just like the name suggests is used to identify a variable, function, or any other user-defined item.
-The name of an identifier can start with an alphabet or an underscore and then followed by zero or more letters and digits.
+The name of an identifier can start with an alphabet or an underscore and then be followed by zero or more letters and digits.
 However, in Objective-C, you are not allowed to use special characters such as $, @, and % in identifiers.
-Also, you should remember that this language is case sensitive.
+Also, you should remember that this language is case-sensitive.

 Keywords are reserved words that cannot be used as a constant, variable, or any other identifier name.
-Examples of Keywords in Objective-C include auto, else, break, enum, extern, float, short, return, register, long, signed, const, char, case, for, switch, typedef, void, unsigned, etc. You can pay for Objective-C homework here if you are facing hurdles with assignments on keywords.
+Examples of Keywords in Objective-C include auto, else, break, enum, extern, float, short, return, register, long, signed, const, char, case, for, switch, typedef, void, unsigned, etc. You can pay for Objective-C homework here if you are facing hurdles with homework on keywords.

 Whitespace in Objective C

 A blank line contains only whitespace, possibly with a comment.
 In objective-C, a blank line is completely ignored by the compiler.
 Whitespace refers to blanks, tabs, comments, and newline characters.
 It is used to separate one part of a statement from another.
 Whitespaces enable the compiler to know where one element in a statement ends and the next one begins.
 For example,